Morocco Volunteers On Sahara Clean-up Mission - UrduPoint

 "

-The campaign brings together artists, activists and foreign tourists, and is a call for the "world's deserts to be protected", said the 46-year-old.
+The campaign brings together artists, activists and foreign tourists, and is a call for the "world's deserts to be protected", said Bougrab, 46.

-Bougrab said the clean-up began at the northern entrance of the village "which was badly affected by pollution" and extended through to the other end of town and the beginning of the "Great Desert".
+He said the clean-up began at the northern entrance of the village, "which was badly affected by pollution", and extended through to the other end of town and the beginning of the "Great Desert".

 The rubbish is "mainly linked to the massive production of plastic products, low recycling rates and atmospheric pollutants carried by the wind", said anthropologist Mustapha Naimi.